School based program

 Career Development Program (Year 12 Students)

-Constables Hannah Wall and Naomi Gee (above) graduated from Police Recruit Course 1/2016 on the 16th September 2016.
-Prior to applying to become members of Tasmania Police they completed the Career Development Program whilst studying year 12.
+[Pictured: Constables Patrick Roberts, Hayley Bowen, Sophie Banks, Sarah Robinson and Tom Bester from Police Recruit Course 1/2018.
+Prior to applying to become members of Tasmania Police they completed the Career Development Program whilst studying year 12]

-Tasmania Police have established a Career Development Program (CDP) aimed specifically at Year 12 students.
-Applications are now closed for the 2017 program and nominated students have been selected.
-It is anticipated that another program will be conducted in 2018 and Recruiting Services will contact schools/colleges at an appropriate time for nomination of interested students.
+Applications are now closed for the April 2019 program and nominated students have been selected.
+It is anticipated that another two programs will be conducted in 2019 and Recruiting Services will contact schools/colleges at an appropriate time for nomination of interested students.

 The CDP is a program aimed at Year 12 students from around Tasmania who have a keen interest in becoming a Police Officer.
 It is a free, four-day program usually conducted in the July and September school holidays, during which students will live at the Tasmania Police Academy, Rokeby, and experience first-hand what police recruit training involves.